Floridians are picking up the pieces after Hurricane Nicole pummeled the state, killing at least 4 and collapsing homes as it moves north | News Channel 3-12

 Still, Nicole is expected to produce significant rainfall as it moves northward, possibly bringing flash and urban flooding across portions of the Florida Peninsula, with renewed river flooding on the St. John’s River.

-Localized flash flooding is also possible across a large area from the southeast, mid-Atlantic to western New York.
+Localized flash flooding is also possible across a large area from the Southeast and Mid-Atlantic to western New York.

-Up to 4 inches of rain are likely across cities including Jacksonville, Roanoke, Pittsburgh to Syracuse through the weekend, according to CNN Meteorologist Derek Van Dam.
+Up to 4 inches of rain are likely across cities including Jacksonville, Roanoke, Pittsburgh and Syracuse through the weekend, according to CNN Meteorologist Derek Van Dam.

 Heavy rain and gusty winds in excess of 30 miles per hour will make traveling along the I-95 corridor tricky.
 Meanwhile, airline travel will likely be disrupted across many east coast airports as the storm moves through.